benob/candyscript/README.md

 GET / Hello, World!
 ```

+For a more advanced showcase, see [the examples](examples/server.candy)

 ## Building from source

-Use the Nim compiler [nim](https://nim-lang.org) to compile source code.
+Use the [Nim compiler](https://nim-lang.org) to compile source code.

 This code will run your candyscript server.
 ```bash